kinsdd/PyQT/README.md

-# Design form with PyQT.
+# Design form with PyQT